-ATCP 76.12 Labeling, storing, mixing, and handling chemicals.
+ATCP 76.12 Labeling, storing, mixing, and handling chemicals, including gaseous chlorine.
+All labeling, storing, mixing and handling of chemicals must be in compliance with applicable local, state and federal regulations.
 (1) LABELING.
-Except for erosion feeders, which require only the name of the chemical, all chemicals used in the operation and maintenance of pools, and bulk storage tanks containing the chemicals, shall be conspicuously labeled with the following information:
+Except for erosion feeders, which require only the name of the chemical, all chemicals used in the operation and maintenance of pools, and bulk storage tanks containing the chemicals, shall be conspicuously labeled with the following information: Pf

 Name of the product.
+Pf

 The manufacturer’s name and address.
+Pf

 Active ingredients.
+Pf

 Directions for use.
+Pf

 Hazardous ingredient warning.
+Pf

-The U.S. environmental protection agency registration number.
+For chemicals used for the primary purpose of controlling microbial or algal growth, the U.S. environmental protection agency registration number.
+Pf

 STORAGE.
-Chemicals shall be stored in the original or a properly labeled container,
+Chemicals shall be: a.
+Stored in the original or a properly labeled container.
+Pf

-which shall be covered and kept in a clean, dry, well ventilated and locked area away from flammables, incompatible chemicals, and heat sources.
+Covered and kept in a clean, dry, well ventilated and locked area away from flammables, incompatible chemicals, and heat sources.
+P

+Oxidizers shall be stored separately from acids.
+P

 Only authorized personnel shall have access to the storage area.
+P

+e.
 Chemicals may not be stored in chlorine gas storage areas.
+P

+f.
 Food may not be stored in the chemical storage area.
+Pf

+g.
 Smoking is prohibited in the chemicals storage area.
+P

+h.
+Ventilation shall comply with SPS 364, as enforced by the department of safety and professional services.

+i.
+Doors shall be locked and marked to indicate entry is for authorized personnel only.
+Pf

+j.
+A list of emergency telephone numbers must be readily accessible, and conspicuously posted outside of any chemical storage area.
+Pf

+k.
+For new pools constructed after the effective date of the rule, secondary containment is required for liquid disinfectant and acid.
+Pf

+Note: A separate room is not required under this rule, unless required by the department of safety and professional services.

 MIXING.
-A chemical solution shall be added to water, not by adding water to the chemical.
+A chemical solution shall be a.
+Added to water, not by adding water to the chemical.
+P

+b.
 Each chemical or chemical solution shall be separately added to the water.
+Pc.
+Patrons shall not be in the pool, when chemicals are added directly into the pool basin.
+P

 HANDLING. (a) Smoking.
 Smoking by anyone handling chemicals or by anyone within the immediate vicinity of chemicals being mixed is prohibited.

-(b) Material safety data sheet.
-Material safety data sheets shall be readily available

-at the pool attraction area for every chemical used.
+P

+(b) Safety data sheet.
+1. a.
+Safety data sheets for each chemical used shall be readily accessible to staff, the department or its Agent.
+For example, the operator may keep the safety data sheets in a binder or on a computer as long as the operator or designated representative has immediate access to the information without leaving pool area, Pf

+b.
+When needed, a back-up is available for rapid access to the safety data sheet in the case of a power outage or other emergency.
+Pf

+2. Staff shall be trained in the use of the safety data sheets and where they are located.
+Pf.

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; renum. from DHS 172.12 Register June 2016 No. 726.

 ATCP 76.13 Chemical feeders and filter aid equipment.
-(1) GENERAL.
-All disinfectantfeeders shall be installed according to the manufacturer’s directions
+(1) GENERAL. (a) All disinfectant/sanitizer chemical (including disinfectant/sanitizer and acid) feeders shall be installed according to the manufacturer’s directions.

-and used only with the disinfectant recommended by the manufacturer and meet all of the following requirements:
+(b) Used only with the disinfectant/sanitizer recommended by the manufacturer and meet all of the following requirements:

-(a)Feeders shall be

-automatic,

-easily adjustable,

-capable of providing the required chemical residuals, equipped with flow control valves upstream and downstream from the feeder, easily disassembled for cleaning and maintenance, durable, and capable of accurate feeding.
+1. Feeders shall be:

+a. automatic.
+Pf

+b.
+Easily adjustable.
+Pf

+c.
+Capable of providing the required chemical residuals.
+Pf